Understanding Price Margin Rules in CloudCockpit

 The percentage set is applied on the ERP price in order to reduce its value.

-InfoERP price – (ERP price x Price Margin Percentage) = Unit price for reseller
+InfoERP price – (ERP price x Price Margin Percentage) = Unit price

 Example

-As a CSP, I can make an agreement with the Reseller where I place a 10% discount on the ERP
+As a CSP, I can make an agreement with the Reseller where I place a 10% discount on the offer ERP

 price.